Fox-ML-infrastructure/Fox-v1-infra/DOCS/01_tutorials/training/INTELLIGENT_TRAINING_TUTORIAL.md

 - **Cached results**: Rankings/selections cached for faster reruns
 - **Leakage-free**: All existing safeguards preserved
 - **Unified behavior**: Ranking and selection use consistent preprocessing and configuration
+- **Complete reproducibility**: All parameters load from config (Single Source of Truth).
+Same config → same results across all pipeline stages.

 **Architecture Note**: The pipeline uses a modular structure internally (`TRAINING/training_strategies/`, `TRAINING/ranking/predictability/`, `TRAINING/models/specialized/`) but maintains 100% backward compatibility.
 All existing imports and workflows continue to work unchanged - this is purely an internal organization improvement for better maintainability.